esphome/esphome-flasher/README.md

-# esphomeflasher
+# ESPHome-Flasher

-esphomeflasher is a utility app for the [esphomelib](https://esphomelib.com/esphomeyaml/index.html) framework and is designed to make flashing ESPs with esphomelib as simple as possible by:
+ESPHome-Flasher is a utility app for the [ESPHome](https://esphome.io/) framework and is designed to make flashing ESPs with ESPHome as simple as possible by:

  * Having pre-built binaries for most operating systems.
  * Hiding all non-essential options for flashing.
 All necessary options for flashing (bootloader, flash mode) are automatically extracted from the binary.

 This project was originally intended to be a simple command-line tool, but then I decided that a GUI would be nice.
 As I don't like writing graphical front end code, the GUI largely is based on the [NodeMCU PyFlasher](https://github.com/marcelstoer/nodemcu-pyflasher) project.